A Simple Way to Get Big and Strong Is:

 #2.
 Get as Strong as You Look

-Bodybuilders have big muscles, but they aren’t always that strong, because they don’t do a whole lot of heavy strength training.
+Bodybuilders have big muscles, but they aren’t always that strong because they don’t do a lot of heavy strength training.

-In contrast, powerlifters do almost nothing but heavy strength training but don’t usually look as muscular.
+In contrast, a competitive powerlifter does almost nothing but heavy strength training but doesn’t usually look muscular.

-With powerbuilding, you won’t just look strong, you’ll be strong too.
+With a powerbuilding approach, you won’t just look strong; you’ll be strong too.

 You will have a powerbuilder body and physique.